eduardoMichell/MyCondominium-api/README.md

 # MyCondominium-api
-api rest using mongoose for My Condominium aplication
+api rest using mongoose for My Condominium application